giasemidis/giasemidis.github.io/_posts/2023-05-29-chatgpt-chatbox-assistant.md

 >
 > Typically, a conversation is formatted with a system message first, followed by alternating user and assistant messages.

-As the documentation suggests, the `messages` variables starts by giving the chat-box a system role with the prompt:
+As the documentation suggests, the `messages` variables starts by giving the chat-bot a system role with the prompt:

 ```python
 prompt = (